 - swelling in the lymph nodes

 Some people with cancer-related shoulder pain experience pain in the arms that radiates down to the hands.
-This pain may also include numbness and tingling.
+Numbness and tingling may sometimes occur alongside the pain.

-Common symptoms of non-small cell lung cancer - the most common variety of lung cancer - include:
+Non-small cell lung cancer (NSCLC) is the most common type of lung cancer.
+Other symptoms of NSCLC include:

 - a persistent cough